CMLTeam/CodeVsCovid19/api-contract.md

 Get customer's booked slots

-# vvv Consider return same DTO as for target, but put in slots list only slots booked by this customer
+//vvv Consider return same DTO as for target, but put in slots list only slots booked by this customer

 <--- json